 3.7.
 Carefully pour the incubated mixture into the tube extender of the column and switch on the vacuum pump.
 After all the lysate mixture completely runs through the columns, switch off the vacuum pump, release the pressure to 0 mbar, and remove and discard the tube extender.

-NOTE: To avoid cross-contamination, the tube extender should be discarded carefully, to prevent its spreading over adjacent columns.
+NOTE: Avoiding cross-contamination, the tube extender should be discarded carefully, to prevent its spreading over adjacent columns.

 3.8.
-Remove the column from vacuum apparatus, insert into the collection tube, and centrifuge at 11,000 x g for 30 s at room temperature, to remove any residual lysate.
+Remove the column from the vacuum apparatus, insert into the collection tube, and centrifuge at 11,000 x g for 30 s at room temperature, to remove any residual lysate.
 Discard the flow-through.

 3.9.
 Add 600 μL of Wash Buffer-1 into the column, centrifuge at 11,000 x g for 1 min at room temperature, discard the flow-through.

 3.10.
-Add 750 μL of Wash Buffer-2 to the column, centrifuge at 11,000 x g for 1 min at room temperature and discard the flow-through.
+Add 750 μL of Wash Buffer-2 to the column, centrifuge at 11,000 x g for 1 min at room temperature, and discard the flow-through.

 3.11.
 Add 750 μL of ethanol (96–100%) to the column, centrifuge at 11,000 x g for 1 min at room temperature and discard the flow-through.